markmac99/pi-meteortools/auroracam/README.md

 This holds the IP address, camera location and name, and the location of data and logs as well as the name of any S3 bucket if thats being used.
 You can also tweak the gain to set the camera to at night though the default should be good.
 See the section on Installation for more information.

 ### Camera Configuration
-The camera is configured by the software (using the DVRIP library) and no manual tweaks should be needed.
+The camera is configured by the software (using the python-dvr library) and no manual tweaks should be needed.
 The exposure and gain are automatically changed at dawn and dusk.

 ## Hardware